Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 Improving data quality will enable more advanced segmentation—such as spend per capita, sector-based behavior, or churn risk—and support more strategic decisions.

+This analysis provides a clear, data-driven understanding of how revenue is distributed across UK cities, revealing both strong markets like London and a long tail of small, underserved locations.
 ---

 ## 8. Appendix